 Email delivery services

 These third parties are known as sub-processors.
-Where we share your personal data with those sub-processors, they will be bound by confidentiality obligations.
-We do this to ensure your personal data is kept safe and secure.
+Where we share your personal data with those sub-processors, they will be bound by confidentiality and data protection obligations.
+We do this to ensure that your personal data is kept safe and secure.

 When you provide us with personal data, you have certain legal rights, and these include: